usnistgov/BF/content/en/Info/BF Classes/_INP/DVL.md

 	</tr>
 	<tr>
 			<td>Code Bug</td>
-	<td>Code Bug Type – A code operation defect – proper operands over an improper operation.
+	<td>Code Bug type – Defect in the implementation of the operation – proper operands over an improper operation.
 A first cause for the chain of weaknesses underlying a software security vulnerability.
 Must be fixed to resolve the vulnerability.</td>
 	</tr>
 	<tr>
 			<td>   Missing Code </td>
-	<td></td>
+	<td>Missing Code bug - The operation is entirely absent.</td>
 	</tr>
 	<tr>
 			<td>   Erroneous Code </td>
-	<td></td>
+	<td>Erroneous Code bug - There is a coding error in the implementation of the operation.</td>
 	</tr>
 	<tr>
 			<td>Specification Bug</td>
-	<td>Specification Bug Type – A specification operation defect – proper operands over an improper operation.
+	<td>Specification Bug type – Defect in the design of the operation – proper operands over an improper operation.
 A first cause for the chain of weaknesses underlying a software security vulnerability.
 Must be fixed to resolve the vulnerability.</td>
 	</tr>
 	<tr>
 			<td>   Under-Restrictive Policy </td>
-	<td></td>
+	<td>Accepts bad data.</td>
 	</tr>
 	<tr>
 			<td>   Over-Restrictive Policy </td>
-	<td></td>
+	<td>Rejectsgooddata.</td>
 	</tr>
 	<tr>
 			<td>Data Fault</td>
-	<td>Data Fault/Error Type – The object data has harmed semantics or inconsistent or wrong value</td>
+	<td>Data Fault/Error type – The object data has harmed semantics or inconsistent or wrong value.</td>
 	</tr>
 	<tr>
 			<td>   Corrupted Data </td>